cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

 ![Time synchronization method](./images/hedgehog/images/time_sync_mode.png)

-If **htpdate** is selected, users will be prompted to enter the IP address or hostname and port of an HTTP/HTTPS server (for another Malcolm instance, port `9200` may be used) and the time synchronization check frequency in minutes.
+If **htpdate** is selected, users will be prompted to enter the URL of an HTTP/HTTPS server (for another Malcolm instance, either port `443` or port `9200` over `https` may be used) and the time synchronization check frequency in minutes.
 A test connection will be made to determine if the time can be retrieved from the server.

 ![*htpdate* configuration](./images/hedgehog/images/htpdate_setup.png)